 Vinegar is a fantastic, all-natural pest control solution.
 The acetic acid serves a couple of purposes.

 First, it kills the ants through drowning.
 But that’s not all.
 Vinegar can also prevent future ants from ending up in your dishwasher.

 You see, vinegar has an intense aroma that ants hate.
 They naturally avoid it alongside other strong smells.
 That alone is enough to ward them off in the future.

 However, more important is how vinegar deals with scent trails.
 The pungent smell masks and removes any pheromones, which erases the established path.

 To take advantage of all vinegar has to offer, start with about half a cup of baking soda.
-Baking soda is a strong base that causes an explosive chemical reaction when vinegar is thrown into the mix.
+Baking soda can kill ants and is a strong base that causes an explosive chemical reaction when vinegar is thrown into the mix.
 The resulting foam works magic the drain pipes, ensuring that even elusive ants get wiped out.

 Pour the baking soda into the drain of your dishwasher.
 Then, pour half a cup of white vinegar.
 Wait about 10 to 15 minutes as the mixture foams up and wipes the drain clean.